codefordurham/StreetWise/README.md

 built with `python manage.py collectstatic`), and should generally be avoided for local development.

-In another console, run the react scripts for local development:
+In another console, run the react scripts for local development.
+Optionally use [nvm](https://github.com/nvm-sh/nvm) or [nvm-windows](https://github.com/coreybutler/nvm-windows) to manage your node installations:

       # Optionally use NVM to use the version of node used by this project:
       nvm use
+      npm install -g yarn

       # Run the frontend React server on http://localhost:
       yarn install